5 ways to help children deal with grief

 “It’s important to use clear language,” says the spokesperson.
 “Let them talk and ask questions.

-“Ask what they know – they may be getting information which is incorrect or distorted from friends or social media.”
+“Ask what they know – they may be getting information that is incorrect or distorted from friends or social media.”

 2. Reassure them that it’s going to be OK

-It might be that, following the death of the Queen or a family member, a child starts to become preoccupied by the idea of others dying.
+It might be the case that, following the death of the Queen or a family member, a child starts to become preoccupied by the idea of others dying.

 “If they are worried about others around them dying, let them know them they are loved and supported,” says the spokesperson.